yangshun/tech-interview-handbook/domain/security.md

 #### Symmetrical Encryption

-- Symmetrical encryption is a type of encryption where one key can be used to encrypt messages and also decrypt the same message.
+- Symmetrical encryption is a type of encryption where the same key is used to encrypt plaintext messages and to decrypt ciphertext.
 - Symmetrical encryption is usually much less computationally expensive as compared to asymmetric encryption.
 - Often called "shared secret" encryption, or "secret key" encryption.
 - To use a symmetric encryption scheme, the sender and receiver must securely share a key in advance.
 This sharing can be done via asymmetric encryption.